 -

 Solar Rates: This is what EWEB pays customers who generate solar power and send it to the grid.
-The rate EWEB pays for this power is currently based on energy prices in the broader market.
 Unlike retail rates, which are tied to the utility’s actual cost of generating electricity, solar rates reflect what buyers and sellers in the market are willing to pay, which is influenced by factors like trading risk and uncertainty.

 Since market prices change over time, the amount EWEB pays to customers for solar power can go up or down, even if retail rates are increasing.
 This is why customers may see a difference between what they pay for power and what they get credited for their solar energy.